Albert Einstein’s eyeballs are supposedly stored in a Manhattan safe deposit box

 Midtown is a geographic area of Manhattan in New York City.
 It is home to some of the city’s most iconic buildings, including the Empire State Building, the Chrysler Building, and the United Nations Headquarters.
 It contains world-famous commercial zones such as the Rockefeller Center, Broadway, and Times Square.
 It’s the busiest single commercial district in the United States and ranks among the most intensely used pieces of real estate in the world.

 The majority of New York City’s skyscrapers, including its tallest hotels and apartment towers, lie within Midtown.
-The area hosts commuters and residents working in its offices, hotels, and retail establishments.
+The area hosts commuters and residents working in its offices, hotels, entertainment and retail establishments.
 Some areas, such as Times Square and Fifth Avenue, have large clusters of retail stores.
 Sixth Avenue in Midtown holds the headquarters of three of the four major television networks.
 It is a growing center of finance, second in importance within the United States only to Downtown Manhattan’s Financial District.
 Times Square is the center of Broadway theatre.